A Dreadful Fairy Book

 Shade the sprite is truly dreadful at being a proper fairy—she’d rather re-read her favorite stories than do what fairies should.
 She is on a most unfortunate quest, with exceedingly questionable companions, to find a place her outré self can call home.
 A place of companionship, comfort, and, most importantly, a positive plethora of books.

 When fantastic ruffians, swindlers, and a pack of ruthless unseelie hunters threaten to halt her at every turn, can Shade survive the dreadful journey and find a destination she can truly call home?

 For more of Shade’s dreadful adventures, look for Another Dreadful Fairy Book at your local bookstore or library (magical or otherwise).

 Winner of the 2019 Eric Hoffer Award, Middle Reader Category

 Winner of the 2019 Eric Hoffer First Horizon Award

 About Jon Etter

-The author of this dreadful tale, one Mr. Jon Etter, grew up in his local library in Forrest, Illinois (population 1,200 and some dogs) and eventually migrated north to Wisconsin, where he has taught high school English for the past twenty years.
+The author of such dreadful tales as A Dreadful Fairy Book and Another Dreadful Fairy Book, Mr. Jon Etter grew up in his local library in Forrest, Illinois (population 1,200 and some dogs) and eventually migrated north to Wisconsin, where he has taught high school English for the past twenty years.